Laparoscopic assisted bitch Spay

 - It greatly reduces surgical trauma.

 - Results in reduced levels of pain and discomfort after surgery, which leads to quicker recovery times.

 Keyhole surgery improves how well and how much the surgeon can see during the procedure and therefore is associated with fewer surgical complications.
-Also as we only need 2 or 3 very small ports ("keyholes") approximately 1cm long, these smaller wounds reduce the hassle and worry associated with your pet licking the wounds, decrease the chance of infection, and reduce the requirements for strict rest after surgery.
+Also as we only need two or three very small ports (keyholes) approximately 1cm long, these smaller wounds reduce the concern associated with your pet licking the wounds, decreasing the chance of infection, and reducing the requirements for strict rest after surgery.